-$\preceq$ NO YES (identify the roadways and existing/proposed access points) No access to the site is provided via a roadway identified as a Regional Truck Route
+J NO X YES (identify the roadways and existing/proposed access points) Driveway B provides access to the site via a roadway identified as a Regional Truck Route

 04. If the development site is within one mile of an existing rail service, provide information on accessibility conditions.